About the course

-- Bespoke programme offering high levels of support to enable you to reach your full potential
+- Bespoke programme offering high levels of support enabling you to reach your full potential

-- Qualified Teacher Status and Post Graduate Qualification (MA Level7 x 80)
+- Qualified Teacher Status and Post Graduate Certificate in Education (MA Level7 x 80)

 - 1 day in training, 4 days in placement

-- 50+ exciting and innovative schools in Birmingham and its surrounding areas
+- 50+ exciting and innovative schools in Birmingham and surrounding areas

-- Strategic partners of a number of Teaching Schools to secure individuals early career entry and opportunities into leadership
+- Strategic partners of a number of Teaching Schools securing individuals' early career entry and opportunities into leadership

-- Recognised locally and nationally for its strong provision
+- Recognised locally and nationally for strong provision

 - Highly skilled practitioners to ensure high quality learning for the trainee